nickbeaird/nickbeaird.github.io/README.md

 1. LiveServerTestCase - A year later after implementation
 1. Mocking APIs and using pytest parameterization
 1. Pre-commits before and after a commit
 1. The cheapest blog.
 Can it get cheaper!?
+1. Static site generators for the faint of heart.